This is the logo for the 106th website.

 Wilda joins me with much affection and every good wish.

-Cordially, Leo T. McMahon Brig.
+Leo T. McMahon Brig.
 Gen. USA Ret.

 Dear Dick:

 This year's journey to the 106th reunion I was a very pleasant experience for us.
+Perhaps the ease and success of the journey was due to Eloise being with me.

 We took the easy way this year, driving 125 miles to Yarmouth, Nova Scotia, to take the "Scotia Prince" ferry to Portland, Maine, where it was an easy drive to Worcester.
 Going home was a drive in the rain to Portland, then a stateroom overnight on Sunday on the ship.
 We arrived home at noon on Monday and picked up our German Shepherd "Segen" and our 18 year old Siamese cat "Sheba.'"
 Through "The Cub" I express my appreciation for the kindness shown to us in our efforts at our Memorial Service and the time at our banquet.
 I apologize if I offended any by the "raunchy" stories I told.